Choosing Between Cloud & Desktop Accounting Software in 2023

 For accounting professionals, QuickBooks also offers QuickBooks Online Accountant, a separate, free platform designed specifically for firms to manage clients, access the ProAdvisor program, and work across multiple company files from a single dashboard.

-The ceiling is clearly defined: QuickBooks is a single-entity tool.
+⚠️ Worth Noting: QuickBooks is a single-entity tool.
 Each company file is its own subscription.
 There’s no native multi-entity architecture, no native consolidation, and no dimensional ledger.

 Xero is a user interface-first platform with unlimited users and a strong international footprint, built for growing single-entity businesses that want flexibility without constraints.